hcientist/OnlinePythonTutor/wishlist.md

 - inline links to short video tutorials whenever the user makes a common error
   - could automatically detect coding context and suggest proper videos on concepts (e.g., while loops)
   - (In Jan 2018 I started implementing a codcast record/replay "video" feature in [recorder.ts](v5-unity/js/recorder.ts) but haven't released it yet.
 I could use that to record a bunch of inline tutorials.)
-- creating an authoring environment using [annotation bubbles](v3/opt-annotations.png) to mark semantic meaning of data structures at each execution step (started prototyping this feature a longgg time ago)
+- create an authoring environment using [annotation bubbles](v3/opt-annotations.png) to mark semantic meaning of data structures at each execution step (started prototyping this feature a longgg time ago)
   - this is a cruder non-video form of codcasts
   - they're more like "codewalks"
+- allowing instructors to add interactivity to visualizations, such as blanking out object values and making learners guess what value goes where, making learners drag and drop pointers to the right places, making them guess which line executes next, or other sorts of "micro-quizzes" to get learners more engaged